vitessio/website/content/en/docs/reference/vreplication/create.md

 **default** replica

 <div class="cmd">
 A comma-separated list of tablet types that are used while picking a tablet for sourcing data.
 One or more from PRIMARY, REPLICA, RDONLY.<br><br>

 ###### Uses

 * To reduce the load on PRIMARY tablets by using REPLICAs or RDONLYs
-* Reducing lag by pointing to PRIMARY
+* Reducing lags by pointing to PRIMARY
 </div>